-It is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval, after public comment if any.
+The ICTC Management Committee met on April 14, 2021 and forwards this item to the ICTC Commission for their review and approval, after public comment if any.

 - 1. Authorize the Chairman to sign the resolution authorizing the Executive Director to sign the FTA 5311 FY 2020-21 grant application with all supporting documentation. - 2.
 Direct staff to submit the application to Caltrans.